Miner Wars

 If you want to receive BTC rewards after paying the maintenance, make sure your mining farm is up to date.
 The system makes the calculation based on the average energy efficiency of all your digital miners.
 With poor performance, the maintenance fees can take away all the mined Bitcoin from you.

 Before the final payment to the players, the system takes into account all the discounts they have.
-The amount of discount for paying for the maintenance in GOMINING tokens, Farm level discount, as well as the discount for the Service Button is calculated exactly at 12 am UTC every Tuesday.
+The amount of discount for paying for the maintenance in GOMINING tokens, VIP discount, as well as the discount for the Service Button is calculated exactly at 12 am UTC every Tuesday.

 Users receive rewards for Miner Wars once a week, the maintenance fees in GOMINING tokens for the blocks won will be deducted also once a week for each separate round.